Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 ## Examples

 !!!
 Note
-    This article has no built-in examples but the best way to understand how EventHandler works is reading [source code](https://github.com/Lehona/LeGo/blob/dev/Gamestate.d) of [Gamestate](../applications/gamestate.md) package.
+    This article has no built-in examples, but the best way to understand how EventHandler works is reading [source code](https://github.com/Lehona/LeGo/blob/dev/Gamestate.d) of the [Gamestate](../applications/gamestate.md) package.